 Whether you’re sitting up the front or right down the back, Qantas status credits can be earned on every commercial Qantas airfare, to any destination.

-Earning status credits on Jetstar flights works a little differently, as Jetstar doesn’t offer status credits (or Qantas Points) by default, unless a passenger has purchased an eligible add-on bundle with their flight – such as a Plus Bundle or Max Bundle, which includes status credits.
+Earning status credits on Jetstar flights works a little differently, as Jetstar doesn’t offer status credits (or Qantas Points) in Australia unless a passenger has purchased an eligible add-on bundle with their flight – such as a Plus Bundle or Max Bundle, which includes status credits.

 Australian travellers who don’t purchase these add-ons won’t earn status credits on their Jetstar flight, regardless of the ticket price or their frequent flyer status.